The Health Service Executive (HSE) owns and runs this website.

-They store information about how you use the website, such as the pages you visit on our website and how you interact with the content on some of those pages.
-If you use the social media buttons on our website and allow the cookies from the companies that own these platforms then they will collect information about you.
+Cookies are small files that are created and saved on your phone, tablet or computer when you visit a website.
+They store information about how you use the website, such as the pages you visit and how you interact with the content.
+If you use the social media buttons on our website and allow the cookies from the companies that own these platforms, they will collect information about you.

 Cookies are not viruses or computer programs.
 They are very small so do not take up much space.

 Transfer of data

 We use analytics tools to collect information about your use of this website.
 Part of this information includes your IP address, which is considered personal data.
 We use anonymised IP addresses for this website.
 No individual can be identified by their IP address.